eromatiya/the-glorious-dotfiles/README.md

 + This setup will not mostly work out of the box because:
   - It is only tested and configured on a 1366x768 resolution (Lenovo x230)
   - Some dependencies are not currently installed
-  - Some of the tweaks are configured to match my likings haha

 + Generating an application menu
   - Install `xdg-menu`.
 In Arch, it is called `archlinux-xdg-menu` It generates a list of applications installed.